samadali786/samadali786.github.io/_posts/2025-07-22-Cybersecurity_Home_Lab.md

 # Conclusion

-In this project, I successfully created a reverse TCP shell between Attacker and Target Virtual Machines for Malware Analysis.
+In this Cybersecurity lab project, I successfully created a reverse TCP shell between Attacker and Target Virtual Machines for Malware Analysis.
 I also practically learned how to select and create the payload malware using the CLI tool Msfvenom from the Metasploit framework on the attacker machine and send it to the victim or target machine, and then how to create the reverse TCP shell to remotely control the target machine.